N-SHYAMSUNDAR/SHOPPING-WALK/SHOPPING-WALK/E-Commerce-master/README.md

 # E-Commerce-Website
 ### I have design an E-Commerce Website named E-Commerce.
-This project was build as a individual project in Masai School.
+This project was build as a individual project .

 # Features:-
 1. You will find latest products on this website.